oshikiri/build-your-own-d3/README.md

 );
 ```

-After making this change, the rectangle appears as expected, as shown below.
+After making this change, the rectangle appears as expected, as shown in the following image:

 ![Rectangle appears](.readme/rect-appeared.png)